xfl03/MoreCrashInfo/README.md

 # MoreCrashInfo
 Display more info in crash report.
 ## Why make it?
-Forge 1.13.2 - 1.14.3 removed mod list and coremod list in crash report, while users need them to analyze which mod caused crash.
+Forge 1.13.2 - 1.14.3 removed mod list and coremod list in crash report, while users need them to analyze what caused crash.
 Forge 1.14.4 added mod list back, but it is not formatted.
 It's hard to read when plenty of mods loaded.
-Coremods list is still not shown.
+Meanwhile, coremods list is still not shown.
-Mod list added by Forge in crash report is shown below:
+Mod list added in Forge 1.14.4 crash report can be shown below:
 ```
 Mod List:
 	CustomSkinLoader_Forge-14.11-SNAPSHOT-89.jar CustomSkinLoader {customskinloader@14.11-SNAPSHOT-89 DONE}